9 Types of Parent-Adult Child Estrangement

 4 PARENT Self-Protection Parent withdraws to protect self from danger, exploitation, intimidation, addiction-driven chaos, or false accusations by child.

-5 PARENT Disapproval or Control Parent withdraws to punish, control, shame, or enforce ideological, religious, or lifestyle conformity.
+5 PARENT Disapproval, Control, or Coercion Parent withdraws to punish, control, shame, assign blame, or enforce moral, religious, ideological, or lifestyle conformity.

 6 PARENT Under Influence Parent withdraws under the influence of a new spouse, relatives, online ideology, advisors, or religious authorities.